ShaunK79/ShaunK79/README.md

 - 🌱 I’m currently learning with: Zero To Mastery Web Developer and Brad Traversy Javascript courses.

-- 📫 How to reach me ...Discord-SKriel, linkedIn-Shaun Kriel, email-shaunkriel@sky.com
+- 📫 How to reach me ...Discord-SKriel, linkedIn-Shaun Kriel, email shaunkriel@sky.com

 <!---